 As a medical practice focused on nonsurgical spine and orthopedic rehabilitation, Long Island Spine Rehabilitation Medicine successfully treats a great many patients whose pain and mobility issues stem from sports injuries.
-Our office in East Meadow, one of our five conveniently located offices on Long Island, has a well-deserved reputation for relieving pain and restoring function to those who have suffered musculoskeletal damage while engaging in professional or recreational sports.
+Our sports injury clinic in East Meadow, one of our five conveniently located offices on Long Island, has a well-deserved reputation for relieving pain and restoring function to those who have suffered musculoskeletal damage while engaging in professional or recreational sports.

 At our East Meadow office we diagnose and treat both acute and chronic sports injuries with skill and empathy.
 Our goal is to relieve your pain and to restore full functionality as quickly as possible.
 We are well aware that, for those who engage in sports regularly, whether they are serious athletes or not, getting back onto the field, court, course, road or mat is important to their health and sense of normalcy.
 We are, therefore, committed to the rehabilitative process.

 There are two basic types of sports injuries: acute and chronic.
 Acute injuries occur suddenly due to direct impact, applied force greater than the body part can withstand, or an awkward movement that the body part is not designed to make.
 Chronic injuries, on the other hand, result from overuse or repetitive stress.
 Both types of sports injuries may result in pain and limited mobility.
 While some patients may heal on their own with home remedies (rest, ice, compression, and elevation, commonly known as “RICE”), many will require professional care.